MicrosoftDocs/playfab-docs/playfab-docs/sdks/java/quickstart.md

 # Java quickstart for Native and Android Studio

-This tutorial gets you get up and running with the PlayFab JavaSDK and simple Java program.
+This tutorial lets you get up and running with the PlayFab JavaSDK and simple Java program.

 Before continuing, make sure you have completed [Getting started for developers](../../personas/developer.md) which ensures you have a PlayFab account and are familiar with the PlayFab Game Manager.